Burevestnik and Poseidon reactors can be used for peaceful purposes

 Peaceful application

 Such reactors can be used peacefully as compact energy sources in remote areas where autonomous power plants are needed.
-They can be used for desalination of sea water and heating of remote settlements, as well as installed on floating or underwater facilities to provide energy for research stations and platforms.
+They can be used for desalination of sea water and heating of remote settlements, as well as installed on floating or underwater facilities to provide energy to research stations and platforms.
 In the future, such reactors can help in space, providing power for long-distance flights with strict safety measures.
-In addition, they are suitable for nuclear fuel reprocessing: they can "burn" dangerous elements and reduce the amount of long-lived waste, as well as use recycled materials, reducing the need for new uranium mining.
+In addition, they are suitable for nuclear fuel reprocessing: they are capable of "afterburning" dangerous elements and reducing the amount of long-lived waste, as well as using recycled materials, reducing the need for mining new uranium.

-Reactors similar to those potentially installed on the Burevestnik and Poseidon have properties that make them useful not only for military purposes, but also in peaceful industries.
+Reactors similar to those potentially installed on the Burevestnik and Poseidon have properties that make them useful not only in the interests of the military, but also in peaceful industries.

 Earlier www1.ru reported that the Poseidon carrier, the Khabarovsk submarine, received a water-jet propulsion unit to reduce noise.